 For items worth $1,000 or more, we require a written appraisal from an acceptable, qualified & independent appraiser.

 For items worth less than $1,000, we require an appraisal from a member of our community who is knowledgeable about the value of the item being donated.

 A business donating product from its inventory must provide a list of the items being donated and their normal selling price, as well as the donor’s cost of the property on company letterhead.
 Appraisals are not required.
 The receipted donation amount will be the lesser of the actual fair market value or the donor’s cost of the property.
 Donation Tax receipts for gifts of property from a business must be made out in the name of the business making the donation.

 We cannot issue tax receipts for the value of "time" spent by a donor nor services that a donor may provide.
 However, with proper receipts attached, expenditures that may be associated with the donation are eligible, (e.g. food and wine purchased for a dinner party, etc.) Examples of gifts of services include such things as tennis lessons, boat cruises, educational courses, professional services, sports activities, consultation of any kind, hairdressing, and transport services.
 Gifts of services are not considered property and do not qualify for a tax receipt.

 In certain circumstances, however, a receipt can be issued for that part of the payment that represents a donation; for example, when the purchaser pays more than the fair market value

 of the goods or services with the intention that the overpayment be donated to the charity.

-If you wish to make a donation of a gift in kind, please complete the Donation Form below, and submit it to the Advancement Office.
+If you wish to make a donation of a gift-in-kind, please complete the Donation Form, and submit it to the Advancement Office.